huggingface/blog/pretraining-bert.md

 Those results are incredible since it will allow companies to adapt their pre-trained models to their language and domain to [improve accuracy up to 10%](https://huggingface.co/pile-of-law/legalbert-large-1.7M-1#evaluation-results) compared to the general BERT models.

-If you are interested in training your own BERT or other Transformers models from scratch to reduce cost and improve accruacy [contact us](mailto:expert-acceleration@huggingface.co).
+If you are interested in training your own BERT or other Transformers models from scratch to reduce cost and improve accuracy [contact us](mailto:expert-acceleration@huggingface.co).

 ---